leawlb/conserved_signatures_bonemarrow/README.md

 see `README.txt` files there for set-up.
 These directories were adjusted from and added by Fritjof Lammers.

-#### Starting from processed files
+### Starting from processed files

-The required data are (more info in "3.
-Data"):
+The required data are (more info below):

- - the processed data from BioStudies (E-MTAB-15073)
+ - processed files aligned with the N-masked reference genome (E-MTAB-15073)

-For starting from processed files, navigate into `code/00_sce_cellranger/01_cellranger_main` in order to create SingleCellExperiment objects from the downloaded Cell Ranger output files.
+Navigate into `code/00_sce_cellranger/01_cellranger_main` in order to create SingleCellExperiment objects from the downloaded Cell Ranger output files.
 See the `README.txt` file there for set-up.

-The following steps in `code/01_sce_prep/01_preprocessing` include detection and removal of genes differentially mapped between data aligned with the N-masked genome vs. with the species-specific genomes.
+Following steps in `code/01_sce_prep/01_preprocessing` include detection and removal of genes differentially mapped between data aligned with the N-masked genome vs. data aligned with the species-specific genomes.
 See `code/01_sce_prep/01_preprocessing/preprocessing_snakefile.py` for more info.

-These steps require either:
+These steps additionally require either (more info in below):

- - the four species-specific genomes to generate the processed files via alignment
+ - four species-specific genomes to generate the required processed data via alignment
- - OR the list of dmgs in `/metadata/scRNAseq/01_sce_prep/dmgs_list_all` that allows skipping the identification step.
-Copy this file into the appropriate folder designated in the snakefile.
-Then adjust the snakefile so that the identification step can be skipped.
+ - or the list of dmgs in `/metadata/scRNAseq/01_sce_prep/dmgs_list_all` that allows skipping the identification step.
+Copy this file into the appropriate folder designated in `code/01_sce_prep/01_preprocessing/preprocessing_snakefile.py` and adjust the snakefile to skip rules "get_sample_dmgs" and "make_dmg_reports".

-Adjust base paths in:
+Additionally adjust base paths in:
- - `code/00_sce_cellranger/01_cellranger_main/config/config-interspecies-bonemarrow.yaml`, ALSO ADJUST cellranger_count to appropriate paths after download
+ - `code/00_sce_cellranger/01_cellranger_main/config/config-interspecies-bonemarrow.yaml`
  - `code/00_sce_cellranger/02_cellranger_fourgenomes/config/config-interspecies-bonemarrow.yaml`

- - `code/config.yaml`
- - in `code/figures`, base_paths in all .Rmd files + OUTPUT_PATH in the run_rmds.py file
- - any .R scripts in `metadata` used strictly to deal with metadata
- - also check `code/08_sce_brain/01_sce_brain/brain_snakefile.py`
+Additionally adjust cellranger_count paths in:
+ - `code/00_sce_cellranger/01_cellranger_main/config/config-interspecies-bonemarrow.yaml` to appropriate paths after download

-#### Starting from annotated files
+### Starting from annotated files

-For starting from fully annotated objects (S-BSST2079), adjust paths in:
+For starting from fully annotated objects (S-BSST2079), transfer the downloaded objects into the approriate folder analogous to

- - `code/config.yaml`
- - in `code/figures`, base_paths in all .Rmd files + OUTPUT_PATH in the run_rmds.py file
- - any .R scripts in `metadata` used strictly to deal with metadata
- - also check `code/08_sce_brain/01_sce_brain/brain_snakefile.py`
+`base` + `data/scRNAseq/main_analysis/sce_objects/02_sce_anno/10_anns` as
+determined in `code/config.yaml`.and save them once using saveRDS without ".rds"" file extension for downstream compatibility or adjust all affected downstream paths as required.

+All downstream analysis start in folder 03.

 ## 2. Snakemake set-up and execution